Few writers boast ignorance as a credential — Coates is one of them

 That fact alone motivates me to read his new tome The Message when it arrives today (as announced by Amazon).

-Count my piece here as a Pre-Review–a piece animated by my own low expectations of Coates, which have grown with each iteration of a new “memoir” of this young fellow, who believes he has much to say that is grounded in his “lived experience.”
+Count my piece here as a Pre-Review–a piece animated by my own low expectations of Coates, which have dropped with each iteration of a new “memoir” of this young fellow, who believes he has much to say that is grounded in his “lived experience.”
 This is an “experience” that he contrives as he moves his career along (witness his brief terror-tourism in gaza).

 Coates has been a reliable practitioner of a critical racialist writing methodology pioneered by the late Harvard Law Professor Derrick Bell here and here.
 You simply manufacture a point you want to make, then fabricate an oppression story around it that caters to an audience’s prejudice.
 Presto!